blinktrade/BlinkTradeJS/README.md

 ## Event Emitters

-Using event emitters is easy and expressive way to keep you updated through our websocket api, you can listen to individual events to match your needs, you can listen new orders, execution reports, tickers and balance changes, event emitters can also be used as promises to keep it chained, event emitters are implemented with [`EventEmitter2`](https://github.com/asyncly/EventEmitter2), which gives you more flexibility to match events with multi-level wildcards and extends events such as `.onAny`, `.once`, `.many` and so on.
+Using event emitters is easy and expressive way to keep you updated through our `WebSocket` api, you can listen to individual events to match your needs, you can listen new orders, execution reports, tickers and balance changes, event emitters can also be used as promises to keep it chained, event emitters are implemented with [`EventEmitter2`](https://github.com/asyncly/EventEmitter2), which gives you more flexibility to match events with multi-level wildcards and extends events such as `.onAny`, `.once`, `.many` and so on.